 Most of the funding for the grounds maintenance is by way of a Concurrent Function Grant from Canterbury City Council.
-This year the grant is £3435.91.
+This amounts to about £3500 per year.
 The grass is cut up to 22 times a year to keep it short for sports matches.
 The edges of the ground and the copses are strimmed at least once a year.

 The silver birch copses were planted in the 1970s at the instigation of the parish council and the late Wilfred Mowll of Mulberry Cottage in particular.
 There are several specimen trees: the red oak beside the playarea; a tulip tree which was awarded to the parish in 2002 for its community spirit; oaks planted in remembrance of the late Mike Lee, a founder member of the Management Committee and the late John Ash, local farmer and long time Chairman of the Parish Council.